tommytommytommyyoungboys/Theyrenotwearingnothing/README.md

 Why don't programmers like to go outside?
 They're afraid of getting null pointer exceptions from undefined clothing.

+Why did the programmer die in the shower?
+They tried to dereference NULL pointer while applying shampoo.

 After all, they're not wearing nothing, they're wearing `undefined`.

 ## Haiku